bihealth/sodar-core/docs/source/app_projectroles_api_rest.rst

 API Usage
 =========

-Usage of the REST API is detailed in this section.
-These instructions also apply to REST APIs in any other application within SODAR Core and are recommended as guidelines for API development in your SODAR Core based Django site.
+General information on usage of the REST APIs in SODAR Core is detailed in this section.
+These instructions also apply to REST APIs in any other application within SODAR Core.
+They are recommended as guidelines for API development in your SODAR Core based Django site.

 Authentication
 --------------